 - Anyone with a vested interest in selling the home

 FHA loan down payment assistance

-While the FHA doesn’t have a proprietary down payment assistance program, each state offers various down payment assistance programs for both first-time and low-income homebuyers.
+While the FHA doesn’t have a proprietary down payment assistance program, most states offer various down payment assistance programs for both first-time and low-income homebuyers.
 Borrowers obtaining an FHA loan are typically eligible for these programs.

 You can browse first-time homebuyer programs by state on Bankrate.

 Aside from FHA loans, there are other types of mortgages that have either a low or no down payment requirement.
 These include:

 - Fannie Mae and Freddie Mac 3 percent loans – Both offer conventional loan programs with just 3 percent down.

 - VA loans – These loans for military members, veterans and their families, backed by the U.S. Department of Veterans Affairs, have no down payment requirement.